365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/print-agent-service-installation.md

 > **Important**<br>If you use Print Agent Service in Direct Connection mode please make sure the Service Port is available through internet from your Microsoft Dynamics 365 Business Central tenant.<br>We strongly recommend to use Print Agent Cloud for SaaS environments of Microsoft Dynamics 365 Business Central.

-> **Note**<br>If you are trying to upgrade Print Agent Service, you only need to [download the latest version](https://365businessapi.com/api/SoftwareDownload?AppId=c2e7d99c-d3c6-4ecc-9c6b-7be4048b41a9) and run the installer.
+> **Note**<br>To update your Print Agent Service download and install the [latest version](https://365businessapi.com/api/SoftwareDownload?AppId=c2e7d99c-d3c6-4ecc-9c6b-7be4048b41a9).
+After the installation your settings are restored.

 ## Before you start